 Each unit has an offering price of \$10.00 and consists of one share of Class A common stock andone-third of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment as described in this prospectus.
 Pursuant to the warrant agreement, a warrant holder may exercise its warrants only for a whole number of the shares of Company's Class A common stock.
 This means only a whole warrant may be exercised at any given time by a warrant holder.
 For example, if a warrant holder holds one-third of one warrant to purchase a share of Class A common stock, such warrant will not be exercisable.
 If a warrant holder holds two-halves of one warrant, such whole warrant will be exercisable for one share of Class A common stock at a price of \$11.50 per share.
 The Class A common stock and warrants comprising the units are expected to begin separate trading on the 52nd day following the date of this prospectus unless Cantor Fitzgerald & Co. informs us of their decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
-Once the shares of Class A common stock and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
-Holders will need to have their brokers contact our transfer agent in order to separate the units into Class A common stock and warrants.
+Once the shares of Class A common stock and warrants will need to have their brokers contact our transfer agent in order to separate the units into Class A common stock and warrants.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
 Accordingly, unless you purchase at least three units, you will not be able to receive or trade a whole warrant.